 18. Bellevue University

-Bellevue University offers a Bachelors of Science Degree Program in Emergency Management that can be completed entirely online.
+Bellevue University offers a Bachelor of Science Degree Program in Emergency Management that can be completed entirely online.
 This course of study was designed to train students to guide and support communities to get through disaster situations with less vulnerability.
-The entire program is offered by way of what they call their building block approach.
-This is a method used by faculty members to bring people the skills by way or real world experience.
-Some of the topics that the coursework addresses includes: risk assessment, national response systems and multi agency coordination, homeland security and terrorism, crisis preparedness for human caused and natural disasters, command structures, and legal issues.
-Students will learn all of the important language to communicate effectively and explain the procedures and policies that are essential for emergency management.
+The entire program is offered by way of what they call their building-block approach.
+This is a method used by faculty members to bring people the skills by way or real-world experience.
+Some of the topics that the coursework addresses include: risk assessment, national response systems, and multi-agency coordination, homeland security and terrorism, crisis preparedness for human-caused and natural disasters, command structures, and legal issues.
+Students will learn all of the important languages to communicate effectively and explain the procedures and policies that are essential for emergency management.
 The entire program is made up of 127 credit hours, many of which can be transferred in.

 Degree Type: BS in Emergency Management

 The University of Alaska, Fairbanks offers a Bachelors of Security and Emergency Management program that can be completed entirely online if the student chooses.
 The course work delves into first-hand experiences of people mitigating disasters on the front lines.
 Students will learn how to make complex decisions with no time to spare.
 Leadership and communication skills are heavily stressed and practiced throughout the program, all of which are transferable to other career paths as well.
 The online learning format offers flexibility that supports students to continue working while moving through the curriculum.
 Students have the option of specializing in the following avenues: emergency management, fire administration, and homeland security.
 All of the aforementioned paths of study offered in depths and hands-on approaches to the subjects at hand.
 Graduates of the degree will be career-ready or well poised for graduate school.

 Degree Type: Bachelor of Security and Emergency Management

 20. Columbia Southern University